xbeat/Machine-Learning/README.md

 CUDA (Compute Unified Device Architecture) is a parallel computing platform and programming model developed by NVIDIA for general computing on graphical processing units (GPUs).
 This slideshow will introduce you to CUDA programming using Python, focusing on practical examples and actionable code.

+## Hypothesis Testing for Means vs. Normality Tests in Python

+Introduction to Hypothesis Testing

+Hypothesis testing is a statistical method used to make inferences about population parameters based on sample data.
+It involves formulating two competing hypotheses: the null hypothesis (H0) and the alternative hypothesis (H1), and then using sample data to determine which hypothesis is more likely to be true.

 ## ZFNet CNN for CIFAR-10 Image Classification in Python

 Introduction to ZFNet for CIFAR-10 Classification